maveric-coder/tech-paper/README.md

 <img src = "https://github.com/maveric-coder/tech-paper/blob/main/pics/observer.png" />

-This design pattern enables to define a subscription mechanism which notifies multiple objects automatically, in case of any changes made on the method under observation.
+This design pattern enables to define a mechanism which notifies multiple objects automatically, in case of any changes made on the method under observation.
 It is used for implementing distributed event handling systems in event-driven software.

 ### *#Pseudocode*